-This article provides an example of an aesthetically oriented analysis of a Corelli composition as much as it presents a fl exible view of the compositional process in the late 17th century informed by contemporary notions of harmony, counterpoint, craftsmanship and artistry.
-By shifting the emphasis from the analytical agenda of 20th-century theorists to the grammatical standards set by their late 17th-century counterparts, the article makes a case for the richness of Corelli›s musical eloquence over the historiographical tradition that locates the establishment of a ‚Common-Practice‘ of musical composition in Italy in the early decades of the 18th century.
+This article provides an example of an aesthetically oriented analysis of a Corelli composition as much as it presents a flexible view of the compositional process in the late seventeenth century informed by contemporary notions of harmony, counterpoint, craftsmanship and artistry.
+By shifting the emphasis from the analytical agenda of twentieth-century theorists to the grammatical standards set by their late seventeenth-century counterparts, the article makes a case for the richness of Corelli’s musical eloquence over the historiographical tradition that locates the establishment of a ‘Common-Practice’ of musical composition in Italy in the early decades of the eighteenth century.

 ‘Between composition and performance: generic norms and poetic choices in the work of Arcangelo Corelli’, in Guido Olivieri and Marc Vanscheeuwijck (eds.), Arcomelo 2013.
 Studi nel terzo centenario della morte di Arcangelo Corelli (Lucca: Libreria Musicale Italiana, 2015), 101–124.